 As well as measuring and checking the complete glider, the examiner will make a final judgement, from personal experience, as to the airworthiness of the glider.
-If he feels it necessary, the glider will be flown by a UP test pilot to check its flight behaviour.
-This way, we can guarantee that the glider is still within certification limits, and safe to fly for another two years.
+If he deems it necessary, a UP test pilot will fly the glider to check its flight behaviour.
+This way we can guarantee that the glider is still within certification limits, and safe to fly for another two years.

-Always get your glider checked by a UP International Authorised Service Centre
+Always get your glider checked by a UP International Authorised Service Centre.